crew3/backend-take-home-test/README.md

 - Check if the input string contains any repetitive sequences (such as "aaa" or "abaaba").
 If it does, return a score of 9.
 If none of the above conditions apply, return a score of 10.

-## Bonus
-On the score computation, check if the input string contains any offensive language or hate speech.
+**Bonus:** Check if the input string contains any offensive language or hate speech.
 If it does, return a score of 0.

+## Submission
+The code should be organized, designed, tested, and documented as if it were going into production.
+When complete, please provide a link to your projects GitHub repo (or public source control service of choice).
+You can do this by replying to the email from the recruiting team.

+If you have any questions, please reach out to louis@crew3.xyz.

+If you spend more than 2 hours on this, feel free to submit partial work.
+We want to be respectful of people's time commitments, and we can learn a lot about your work even if it's incomplete.